openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

 }
 ```

-The following example demonstrates how to use the the 3DES ECB to convert existing data into a key and encrypt and decrypt data using callback-based APIs.
+Example: Generate a key from the existing data to encrypt and decrypt data using 3DES ECB in callback mode.

 ```js
 import cryptoFramework from '@ohos.security.cryptoFramework';